 Sydney and Lesley Piddington (The Piddingtons) were an Australian husband and wife team who specialised in a two-person telepathy stage act.
 They became famous through a series of radio broadcasts in the 1940s.

-James Randi (Randall James Hamilton Zwinge) is a Canadian-American stage magician, mentalist and renowned sceptic.
+James Randi (Randall James Hamilton Zwinge) was a Canadian-American stage magician, mentalist and renowned sceptic.
 As a magician he performed as "The Amazing Randi".
-In his later career he has focussed on the sceptical investigation of alleged paranormal phenomena and abilities.
-The James Randi Educational Foundation, which he founded in 1996, offers a prize of one million dollars to anyone who can satisfactorily demonstrate a paranormal ability under scientific scrutiny.
+In his later career he focussed on the sceptical investigation of alleged paranormal phenomena and abilities.
+The James Randi Educational Foundation, which he founded in 1996, formerly offered a prize of one million dollars to anyone who can satisfactorily demonstrate a paranormal ability under scientific scrutiny.

 Lior Suchard is an Israeli supernatural entertainer and mentalist.